How to ensure a great print result

 To ensure the best print result for your images, here are some important things to note.

 For the best print results, your images must be high in resolution or dots per inch (dpi).
-Aim for your images to be 300dpi or higher.
+Aim for your images to be 300dpi or higher once added to an image placeholder.
 This is especially important if your image is in a full page or double-page layout.
 High resolution images produce a detailed reproduction of the image in print.
-If your image resolution is lower than 300dpi, try a smaller image frame, or you might wish to swap the image out with an image of a higher resolution.
+If your image resolution is lower than 200dpi, try a smaller image frame, or you might wish to swap the image out with an image of a higher resolution.
 A low-resolution image will result in some level of pixelation in the final print.
-In our design studio, orange warning symbols will appear on images of less than 150dpi in the chosen image frame.

 Silhouette of three people jumping in the air at the beach during sunset.